-If you've seen the trailer for Foxcatcher , you know the upcoming drama is a tragic tale of murder, but do you know the true story behind the film?
+If you've seen the trailer for Foxcatcher , you know the new release is a tragic tale of murder, but do you know the true story behind the film?
 Steve Carell stars as John du Pont, a millionaire widely known for the murder of freestyle wrestler David Schultz (Mark Ruffalo ).
 Channing Tatum stars as David's brother, Mark, who wrote an autobiography about the events.
-The movie opened to positive reviews at the Cannes Film Festival and it's showing at the Toronto International Film Festival this week, but before you head to the theater when it opens in wide release on Nov.
-14, you might want to get the facts of the twisted case.Source: Sony Pictures Classics
+The movie features some of the best performances of the year , but before you head to the theater, you might want to get the facts of the twisted case.Source: Sony Pictures Classics

 Who Was John du Pont?